-3. Place them along your dehydrator racks in a single layer, not touching much.
-Mushrooms shrink up a lot, so I don’t worry about them touch, but I do not let them stack.
+3. Place them in your dehydrator racks in a single layer, not touching much.
+Mushrooms shrink up a lot, so I don’t worry about them touching, but I do not let them stack.

-4. I tend to dry mine at around 100F with my dehydrator for a longer period (doing it overnight seems to work just fine.
+4. I tend to dry mine at around 100F with my dehydrator for a longer period (doing it overnight seems to work just fine).
 You can do it at a higher temperature and get a shorter drying time.
-You want mushrooms that aren’t brittle, but that aren’t spongy.
+You want mushrooms that aren’t brittle, but that aren’t spongy either.

-5. Store in an airtight container in cool, dark place.
-We store ours in canning jars where we’ve used the canning jar attachment on our sealing vacuum and seal the jars with an silicon gel pack on the inside.
+5. Store in an airtight container in a cool, dark place.
+We store ours in canning jars where we’ve used the canning jar attachment on our sealing vacuum and seal the jars with a silicon gel pack on the inside.
 This helps absorb any humidity still in the jar for longer storing time.
-We also have a jar we keep in the cabinet for ready-use that we just keep that has a clamp lid with a rubber gasket.
+We also have a jar we keep in the cabinet for ready-use.
+We just keep that in a jar that has a clamp lid with a rubber gasket.
 You can also just place in a mason jar with an oxygen absorber without the vacuum sealing as long as it is a jar you don’t intend to get into constantly.
 For our immediate use, we just keep them in a mylar bag that has a zip top.

-You can store these mushrooms for years as long as they are stored properly, but we’ve never been able to test that out – they don’t last as long.
-And it doesn’t matter if you use an inxpensive dehydrator or one of the top of the line dehydrators.
+You can store these mushrooms for years as long as they are stored properly, but we’ve never been able to test that out – they don’t last that long at our house.
+And it doesn’t matter if you use an inexpensive dehydrator or one of the top of the line dehydrators.
 I’ve used both and both work equally well!
 If you don’t have a dehydrator, give these oven directions a try.